simonbesnard1/gedidb/paper/paper.md

 ![<a name="fig1"></a>Schematic representation of the GEDI data structure](figs/beam_product_footprint.png) *Fig. 1: A schematic representation of the GEDI data structure.
 Credits: Amelia Holcomb's PhD dissertation [@holcomb_measuring_2025]*

 Several efforts in the broader NASA LiDAR community have tackled similar challenges.
 For example, SlideRule [@Shean2023] provides a scalable, cloud-based framework for processing ICESat-2 photon data, enabling users to query and transform complex satellite LiDAR datasets into analysis-ready forms.
 This illustrates a common pattern: while raw LiDAR missions deliver highly relevant observations, the data formats and scales make direct scientific use difficult without specialised infrastructure.
 For GEDI, existing services such as NASA's GEDI Subsetter via the Multi-Mission Algorithm and Analysis Platform (MAAP) [@chuck_daniels_2025_15122227] offer useful access for small to moderate-scale extractions, but they are not designed for operational-scale workflows or integration into reproducible pipelines.
+Moreover, MAAP introduces two important limitations for many researchers:

+- **Per-product restrictions:** GEDI subsetter requests must be submitted separately for each product (e.g., L2A, L2B, L4A, L4C), even though typical analyses span multiple products.
+Cross-product filtering is therefore impossible at the query stage.
+- **Access restrictions:** MAAP accounts are limited to researchers affiliated with NASA or ESA projects, whereas `gediDB` is openly accessible to all users.

 `gediDB` addresses this gap by providing a robust, scalable Python-based API for unified access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a], and 4C [@deconto2024gedi_l4c] products.
 Built on the TileDB storage engine [@tiledb2025], it enables fast querying of multidimensional arrays by spatial extent, temporal range, and variable selection.
 Seamless integration with geospatial libraries such as xarray [@hoyer2017xarray] and geopandas [@kelsey_jordahl_2020_3946761] ensures compatibility with reproducible workflows, from local machines to cloud and high-performance computing environments.
 By leveraging TileDB’s advanced spatial indexing, `gediDB` simplifies and accelerates GEDI data access and analysis (see [Fig. 2](#fig2)).